DerUntote/verticalcoin-docker/README.md

 ## Run `zcoind` for znode

-make sure you have `root` privilege.
+- Make sure you have `root` privilege to install runtime dependencies.

 ```sh
 # install dependencies